RadheyaM/Factory-Planner/README.md

  - See what packaging will be required for a week
  - View notes left by the OpsManager.

-SEE THE FACTORY PLANNER PROJECT BOARD ON GITHUB FOR A MORE DETAILED USER STORY BREAKDOWN AND CORRESPONDING DEVELOPMENT NOTES.

 ## Database Schema